bolotnikov/gamedevland/docs/tower-defense.md

 ```

 ## 12. Earning and spending coins
 The player will spend coins to build and upgrade towers.
 And he will earn coins for killing each enemy.
-The cost of each tower, as well as the reward value for killing an enemy, are indicated in the `towers` and `enemies` configs in `Config.js`.
+The cost of each tower, as well as the reward value for killing an enemy, is indicated in the `towers` and `enemies` configs in `Config.js`.

 Let's add processing of expenses and earnings to the corresponding methods of the `Game` class.

-1. Let's add an addditional check for the required number of coins and further spending for building and upgrading a tower in the `onTowerPlaceClick` method:
+1. Let's add an addditional check for the required number of coins and further spending on building and upgrading a tower in the `onTowerPlaceClick` method:

 ```javascript
 onTowerPlaceClick(towerPlace) {